julienmunio/schoolmanager/README.md

 - Terraform 0.14+
 - NodeJS 12+
-- Write access to bucket `bemyapp-terraform` on AWS account `249124023636`
+- Write access to bucket `-terraform` on AWS account ``
-- S3 access, bucket `bemyapp-analytics-dev`or `bemyapp-analytics-prod` depending on the target environment.
+- S3 access, bucket `-analytics-dev`or `-analytics-prod` depending on the target environment.

 This part covers the setup, test and the deployment of the website.
 The code is deployed to the S3 bucket created in the previous steps by Terraform.